Metamorphs96/cadd/README.md

 Note that here automation is not considered to include enhancements or augmentation of actvity in the drawing editor.

 # Data Extraction
-Data extraction of the primary tables sysvars, linetypes, text styles, dimension styles, view, UCS, viewports, in typically possible from the command line.
+Data extraction of the primary tables sysvars, linetypes, text styles, dimension styles, view, UCS, viewports, is typically possible from the command line.
 Block attributes can be extracted using ATTEXT and a template.
 Entity data can be extracted by exporting a DXF file, and given the availability of open source, chances are there is a suitable library available.
 Though for many requirements only a simple parser is required not a full parser, just write to extract that which is needed and ignore the rest.

 # Interaction
 If objective is interaction, then need to customise menus and toolbars/ribbons with command macros, which can pause, and otherwise the use of DIESEL macros.
 If want to do more then would need AutoLISP or ActiveX/COM/.NET or other application program interface (API).